sj26/mailcatcher/README.md

 3. Go to http://127.0.0.1:1080/
 4. Send mail through smtp://127.0.0.1:1025

-Use `mailcatcher --help` to see the command line options.
+Use `mailcatcher --help` to see the command line options or `mailcatcher --version` to display the version.
 The brave can get the source from [the GitHub repository][mailcatcher-github].

 ### Bundler